naveedkhalid123/Collage-Maker/README.md

 2. Artboard: Import images and videos from the device's gallery or app library to start creating a collage.

-3.Templates & Layouts: Select from various grid templates, customizable layouts, and design options for effortless collage creation.
+3. Templates & Layouts: Select from various grid templates, customizable layouts, and design options for effortless collage creation.

 4. Customization: Adjust border styles, colors, fonts, opacity, and animations to personalize collages.